Kym Dalley Registered MBACP, Accredited registered Rewind trauma practitioner

-I am fully insured, DBS checked, attend a variety of regular supervision sessions and adhere to the BACP's ethical guidelines.
+I am fully insured, hold an enhanced DBS check ,attend regular supervision sessions and adhere to the BACP's ethical guidelines.
 I attend a variety of ongoing training opportunities as a commitment to my continued professional development.
-Having a history of working closely with individuals with a broad range of specific learning disabilities, I feel that this is knowledge and experience that I also bring to the counselling relationship.
+Having experience of working with people with a broad range of specific learning and physical disabilities, I feel that this is knowledge and experience that I also bring to the counselling relationship.
 Where necessary I am able to modify counselling to suit a range of individual needs.

 Please feel free to contact me and ask any questions about the counselling process, I understand that it will be important for you to find the right counsellor who you feel able to work with.

-We all experience difficult times, sometimes causing us to feel a sense of being lost or unable to find a way forward.
-Counselling can provide a much needed space, a time that is truly ours; where we can feel free to talk about our difficulties, challenges and concerns without fear of judgment.
-This can allow us to explore our feelings, consider our options and perhaps make changes if this would be helpful.
+We all experience difficult times, sometimes we may feel a sense of being lost or unable to negotiate a way forward.
+Counselling can provide a much needed space, a time that is truly ours.
+A safe place where we can feel free to talk about our difficulties, challenges and concerns without fear of judgment.
+This can free us to explore our feelings, consider options and make changes if this would be helpful.
 Everyone is different, so everyone's counselling journey looks different.
 Some people only require support for a short time but others may need longer term help.
-During counselling, many clients find that they begin to develop strategies for dealing with difficulties may be developed and new perspectives often emerge.
-Many clients describe feeling that they have regained some sense of control over their situation and experience greater understanding of themselves, their needs, their value and their strengths.
+During counselling, many clients find that they begin to develop strategies for dealing with difficulties and new perspectives can often emerge.
+Many clients describe feeling that they have regained some sense of control over their situations and experience a greater understanding of themselves, their needs, their value and their strengths.
 I feel a great sense of privilege as I join these clients as they embark on these very personal journeys.

-There are occasions when it may be difficult to access face to face counselling perhaps due to mobility issues, disability, extreme shyness, work shift patterns or child care challenges.
-Telephone counselling can provide a convenient option in thwas situations.
-Please feel free to email me if you have questions about telephone counselling, I'd be happy to answer them.
+There are occasions when it may be difficult to access face to face counselling for a number of reasons ; Zoom video sessions or telephone counselling can provide a convenient option in some situations.
+Please feel free to email me if you have questions about these options, I'd be happy to answer them.

 Training, qualifications & experience